JuliaEbuwa/python_atm_app/README.md

 # It allows for a certain number of retries for wrong pin.
 # it includes functionality to take user input to select the transaction they intend to do on the machine
 # It also catches errors using try and except in user input to ensure user input is an integer where necessary.
+# User account balance is constantly updated per transaction as long as they are signed in.